William Tang

 Public Health Journey

-I started to gain clarity into my career in the third year of my undergraduate degree when I took an introductory epidemiology course.
-This course taught me how diseases spread and how they can be prevented.
-Shortly after I took this course, the COVID-19 pandemic hit.
-During the pandemic, I conducted research for an epidemiologist, applying epidemiological principles to real-world scenarios.
-This experience not only deepened my understanding of public health but also solidified my commitment to pursuing a career in this field.
+While the co-op placements exposed me to a range of careers, the defining moment came in my third year, when I took an introductory epidemiology course.
+I learned how diseases are distributed in populations, what drives them, and how they can be prevented.
+Not long after I took the course, COVID-19 emerged.
+During the pandemic, I conducted research under the supervision of an epidemiologist, applying classroom principles to real-world scenarios.
+That experience deepened my understanding of public health and confirmed that this was the field I wanted to pursue.

 Expertise